topstock/web-sprint-challenge-authentication-and-testing/README.md

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.

-sessions utilize cookies which are stored on clients.
-Servers maintain a store of session data.
-The store expires the sessions at predetermined times usually in 24 hours.
-Each HTTP request from an athenticated client to that server carries the cookie regardless of relevance.
+Sessions utilize cookies which are stored in memory prefereably on a separate server, the memory cache server.
+The cache server maintains the session data and stores it with the session key.
+The api server keeps a key and uses it to pull session information from the cache.
+The cache and server sessions expire at predetermined times often in 24 hours.
+Each HTTP request between a an athenticated client and a server carries the cookie regardless of relevance.
+The server's cookie only holds the session id.
+They are complex, but they help backup dataand you don't have to remember to delete them when designing an app.

-However web tokens are timestamped client data prepended with a header and appended with a signiture which includes a secret specific to the api, all of which is given a salt.that cannot be decrypted without a secret that is not shared off of the  hashes a header containing the algorithm and a key indicating that that the hash encrypted sequence is a web token.
-It appends that to a hashed passwords by adding a secret
+However web tokens are timestamped name-id pairs prepended with a header identifying it's type and algorithm and appended with a signiture which includes an encryption of the former data and a secret specific to the api.
+The password is never shared and the secret cannot be decoded, however if a client shares the JWT, it would give access to the same data on the server that that client had.
+JWT can be used selectively, but they take time to verify and may require an extra process to delete.

-Cookies and web tokens can be deleted from the client.

 2. What does `bcryptjs` do to help us store passwords in a secure manner?

-   bcrypt hashes a header containing the algorithm and a key indicating that that the hash encrypted sequence is a web token.
-It appends that to a hashed passwords by adding a secret, a timestamp, and
+   bcryptjs hashes passwords for storage.
+Thus leaks from the database will not contain actual passwords.

 3. How are unit tests different from integration and end-to-end testing?